LLM Pruning and Distillation in Practice: The Minitron Approach: Evaluation

 \subsection{Base Models}

 Base model evaluation results are shown in Table~\ref{tab:minitron_results}.
-Compared to similarly-sized models, \algoName demonstrates superior accuracy across the board, outperforming the recent Llama 3.1 8B model using 40$\times$ fewer training tokens (380B vs. 15T).
-Similarly, the Llama-3.1-Minitron 4B models perform favorably compared to the teacher Llama 3.1 8B model using $150\times$ fewer training tokens (94B vs. 15T); our pruned Llama models also outperform the previous generation Minitron 4B model.
-We note from Table~\ref{tab:minitron_results} that the width-pruned variant outperforms the depth-pruned one.
+Compared to similarly-sized models, \MNMinitronBig demonstrates superior accuracy across the board, outperforming the recent Llama 3.1 8B model using 40$\times$ fewer training tokens (380B vs. 15T).
+Similarly, the \LlamaMinitron models perform favorably compared to the teacher Llama 3.1 8B model using $150\times$ fewer training tokens (94B vs. 15T); our pruned Llama models also outperform the original Minitron 4B model~\cite{Minitron}.
+We note from Table~\ref{tab:minitron_results} that the width-pruned Llama variant outperforms the depth-pruned one.
 These results clearly demonstrate the advantages of our methodology: state-of-the-art accuracy coupled with an order of magnitude improvement in training efficiency.